-2.2.3.
-Celebrate and enhance heritage assets
+3. Celebrate and enhance heritage assets

-The masterplan seeks to breathe new life into Community ownership and support for the Grimsby's unique heritage assets and historic masterplan is paramount to its success.
-A range collections, enhancing the distinctive character and of community engagement activities have been special qualities of the town centre. undertaken to shape this masterplan, influencing the projects and priorities that have been included.
+The masterplan seeks to breathe new life into Grimsby's unique heritage assets and historic collections, enhancing the distinctive character and special qualities of the town centre.

 The heritage of Grimsby can be found across the town in iconic buildings such as the Minster, the Victoria Mill Silo building and the Corporation Bridge.
 Just some of these buildings are accessible or used, and the masterplan seeks to better integrate these assets into the town centre, making them more connected and visible and bringing new life into vacant buildings.
 This will help strengthen the unique identity of Grimsby, attracting new visitors and instilling a stronger sense of pride in the town for local people.